ArunasJok/ICT-Skills-2-Assignment/README.md

   },
 Run [$ npm install] from the main directory to install needed JS modules.

+Movies Fan app will communicate with The TMDB API (Note: We will use version 3 of the API).
+An API Key authenticates all requests to the API.
+Please go to https://www.themoviedb.org/signup and create and account in order to get a key.
+In the project base folder, open the .env file and set REACTAPPTMDB_KEY to your new key value.

+REACT_APP_TMDB_KEY=.... your API key value ...
+FAST_REFRESH=false

 To start the app type:
 $ npm start